coderefinery/git-intro/content/browsing.md

 The first thing most people do is **contribute to an existing project**.
 This, and following lessons, go over this.
-We use an an example recipe book on Github.
+We use an an example recipe book on GitHub.

 ```{objectives}
 * See a real git repository and understand what is inside of it.